 Gas and electric clothes dryers perform in basically the same way.
-The clothes are dried by evaporating water from fabrics by using heat, air flow and tumbling action.
+The clothes are dried by evaporating water from fabrics using heat, air flow, and tumbling action.
 In a gas dryer, a fan draws in fresh air and directs it over the gas burner where it's heated.
 The burner is thermostatically controlled and automatically ignited.
 The heated air is channeled through the drum where the clothes are tumbled.
 The warm air absorbs moisture and is exhausted from the dryer through a lint filter.
 This process continues until the desired amount of moisture is removed.

 As an energy conservation feature, today's gas dryers do not use a continuously burning pilot light to ignite the gas burner.
 The pilot light has been replaced by electronic ignition systems.
 Some gas or electric clothes dryers receive Energy Star ratings since the amount of energy used does vary from model to model.